- Download our Moving to Thailand Guide (PDF)

 Though the weather may not always play along, moving to Thailand can have the feel of a never-ending holiday, especially for those living on the islands.
 Compared to the rat race of the West, many expats find that they can take it easy in the Land of Smiles.

 Official name: Kingdom of Thailand

-Population: About 70 million
+Population: Over 71 million

 Capital city: Bangkok

-Neighbouring countries: Thailand shares borders Myanmar to the west and northwest, Laos to the north and northeast, Cambodia to the southeast, and Malaysia to the far south.
+Neighbouring countries: Thailand shares borders with Myanmar to the west and northwest, Laos to the north and northeast, Cambodia to the southeast, and Malaysia to the far south.

 Geography: Thailand's natural features, such as the Mekong River and various mountain ranges, define its northern, eastern and western borders.
 The Gulf of Thailand forms the country's southern coastline.

 Major religions: Buddhism is the majority religion in Thailand, with Islam and Christianity being the two most prominent minority religions.